 Conducting a workplace investigation

 Depending on the complexity of the matter, a workplace investigation may be the logical next step in determining the facts of the allegation.
 Conducting a workplace investigation requires a certain level of skill and training, and there are some good reasons why a HR department might consider outsourcing this to an external provider.
+The code of practice itself states that anyone tasked with carrying out an investigation must have the necessary training.
+Therefore, it should not simply be delegated to someone internally who does not have the required skill, experience or training.
 Complex investigations which might ultimately lead to a dismissal may be best handled externally.
 Investigations must be fair and thorough, and this takes time.
+And while workplace investigations must be treated as fact finding missions, do not be fooled by the simplicity of this purpose – it is a complex process, in which due attention should be given to learning the difference between facts and opinions.
 In today’s HR departments, HR professionals are often already maxed out, and this can cause investigations to be delayed or incomplete.
 An investigator also needs to be impartial and unbiased, and the best way of knowing this for certain is by looking to an external provider.
 There are a number of steps which must be taken and everything must be documented in case the investigation is ever reviewed by an external party.
 That also requires having someone who knows how to create an investigation file and report that will withstand external scrutiny.

 Ultimately, management will decide whether or not to uphold the complaint.
 If the complaint is upheld or if the complaint is found to have been maliciously made, then the issue becomes a disciplinary matter.
 And that’s a whole other ball game.